Mike's musical career

 Denis McMahon (gtr, vcl), Bob Parker (drums), Mike Fleming (bass), Sue Parker (keys)

 In mid-2009, I decided to leave so as to play more rock-orientated music, and joined Licksntrix (see below).
+I have depped a few times for them since then.
+Martin joined back up with the others to create New Street, and I did some deps with them too.

 Second Time Round